careful with online course images

 Remember that you may sell or earn revenues from your course lessons, videos, and ebooks.
 Therefore, you need to own what you sell or have the right to sell every part of your product.
 You don’t want any gray areas about the income that you earn.
 You also don’t want to get legally and financially charged with hurting another brand.

-Apparently Free Images
+Free Images

-Royalty Free images may be free to download or require an upfront payment to buy and license.
+Royalty-free images may be free to download or require an upfront payment to buy and license.

-Once you acquire a Royalty Free image, you can use it multiple times without extra charges.
+Once you acquire a royalty-free image, you can use it multiple times without extra charges.
 But there may be limits based on your license.

 This can be useful for: